Joel Brutus

-Joel Brutus (born August 12, 1974) is a male judoka from Haiti, who won the silver medal in the men's heavyweight division (+ 100 kg) at the 2003 Pan American Games.
+Joel Brutus (born August 12, 1974) is a Haitian judoka, who won the silver medal in the men's heavyweight division (+ 100 kg) at the 2003 Pan American Games.
 He represented his native country at two consecutive Summer Olympics, starting in 2004 in Athens, Greece.
 Brutus carried the Haitian flag at the opening ceremony of the 2008 Summer Olympics in Beijing, PR China.